fortunejs/fortune-json-api/README.md

 The `options` object is as follows:

+- `prefix`: hyperlink prefix, without trailing slash.
+Required.
 - `inflectType`: pluralize the record type name in the URI.
 Default: `true`.
 - `inflectKeys`: camelize the field names per record.
 Default: `true`.
 - `maxLimit`: maximum number of records to show per page.
 Default: `1000`.
 - `includeLimit`: maximum depth of fields per include.
 Default: `3`.
 - `bufferEncoding`: which encoding type to use for input buffer fields.
 Default: `base64`.
-- `prefix`: hyperlink prefix, without trailing slash.
-Default `''`.

 Internal options: